grzegorznowak/cardano-node-role/README.md

 ### Payment Addresses

 We can keep track of ADA addresses at our disposal.

+**NOTE: This role doesn't (yet) integrate any sort of wallet software.
+What we do is just creating needed files to send and receive payments using cli commands.
+Wallets in this context mean a named path that holds files belonging together**

 The current limitation is it will only attempt to create wallets that do not exist, as well as report if it finds ones that a broken - aka missing private keys.